cjkpl/django-cjk404/README.md

 ]
 ```

-3. Run the migrations:
+4. Run the migrations:
 ```python
 python manage.py migrate
 ```

-4. Visit the Wagtail admin area.
+5. Visit the Wagtail admin area.
 You should see any 404s recorded in the application, and you can add redirects to them.
 You can also add your own redirects, e.g. based on regexp.

+#### Upgrade from the old (dj-apps-cjk404) version

+1. Remove folder ```apps/cjk404``` with all contents
+2. Change 'apps.cjk404' to 'cjk404' in INSTALLED_APPS.
+3. Get the app from PyPI: ```pip install django-cjk404``
+4. You're done!

 ## Development